 Selection of pupils to the School is by a series of auditions, which seek to assess musical ability and identify outstanding potential.
 An invitation to a full audition at the school will follow a preliminary assessment by the Director of Music.

 The first stage of the admissions process is to complete an application form, which can be downloaded here.
 This should be submitted along with a DVD or other recording of the applicant performing contrasting pieces of their own choice on their first instrument.
 The application form should also be accompanied by the application fee of £50 (cheques payable to 'The Yehudi Menuhin School').
 Alternatively the fee may be paid by bank transfer.
 Please contact the Registrar for details.

 At the full audition, which is always conducted at the School, applicants are asked to play two contrasting pieces of their own choice from different stylistic periods and undertake sight-reading and aural/oral tests.
-They will also be interviewed, with their parents, by various members of the School staff, including the Headmaster, Director of Studies, Houseparents and Senior School Nurse.
+They will also be interviewed, with their parents, by various members of the School staff, including the Head, Director of Studies, Houseparents and Senior School Nurse.

 For the final stage of the selection process, candidates are invited to the School for a three-day stay during which they take part in the life of the School and have instrumental and academic lessons before a final decision is made.
 Candidates who have travelled from outside the UK may be invited to stay for three days at the full audition stage.